Living Things for Grades 3-5

 An Inquiry Approach

 British Columbia Edition

-Living Things from Hands-On Science: An Inquiry Approach completely aligns with BC’s New Curriculum for science.
+Living Things for Grades 3–5 from Hands-On Science for British Columbia: An Inquiry Approach completely aligns with BC’s New Curriculum for science.
 Grounded in the Know-Do-Understand model, First Peoples knowledge and perspectives, and student-driven scientific inquiry, this custom-written resource:

 - emphasizes Core Competencies, so students engage in deeper and lifelong learning

 - develops Curricular Competencies as students explore science through hands-on activities

 - fosters a deep understanding of the Big Ideas in science

 Using proven Hands-On features, Living Things for Grades 3–5 contains information and materials for both teachers and students including: Curricular Competencies correlation charts; background information on the science topics; complete, easy-to-follow lesson plans; digital reproducible student materials; and materials lists.
 Innovative new elements have been developed specifically for the new curriculum: